ICAEW.com works better with JavaScript enabled.

 Introduction

-In this guide the Financial Reporting Faculty summarises the requirements under IFRS relating to events after the end of the reporting period (hereafter referred to as ‘post balance sheet events’) and considers how entities might distinguish between adjusting and non-adjusting post balance sheet events.
+In this guide the Corporate Reporting Faculty summarises the requirements under IFRS Accounting standards relating to events after the end of the reporting period (hereafter referred to as "post balance sheet events") and considers how entities might distinguish between adjusting and non-adjusting post balance sheet events.
 The relevant requirements relating to post balance sheet events are contained in IAS 10 Events after the Reporting Period.

-This guide is primarily aimed at those entities preparing IFRS accounts.
-It also considers the requirements of IFRS for SMEs standard.
+This guide is primarily aimed at those entities preparing accounts under IFRS Accounting Standards.
+It also considers the requirements of the IFRS for SMEs® Accounting Standard.
 It does not cover disclosures in other reports that might accompany the accounts.

 Post balance sheet events - a recap